RetroAchievements/docs/docs/guidelines/content/subsets.md

 ### Perma-Death Challenges

 Restrictive challenges where player units or equivalent must never be used again if the die, expire, or otherwise lose in some way during play.
 (Examples: Pokemon Nuzlocke challenges or Strategy RPGs where perma-death isn't already a characteristic of the game).
 Note: These challenges may need support within the game or hack to be possible with the current toolkit.

+### Bonus

+A bonus set is a set with a variety of achievements that do not fit into the base set of a game for various reasons.
+These may be extremely difficult challenges that go beyond what is welcome, painful grinds that serve no particular purpose beyond getting stronger or collecting everything, a showcase of glitches, or many other kinds of things that wouldn't be considered good achievements for the base set.

+- A good example of the variety pack nature of a bonus set is the Suikoden Bonus Set, which contains various challenge runs, rare drops, and extreme challenges within a single subset.

 ## Naming Scheme